RSE-Sheffield/RSE-Sheffield.github.io/pages/training/fair4rs/index.md

 ### Packaging

-**Date TBC, in person, [Registration link](https://mydevelopment.csod.com/ui/lms-learning-details/app/event/0cbafddd-4c31-4e8a-bce6-a12e895a4acf)**
+**Thursday 19th March 2026, in person, [Registration link](https://mydevelopment.csod.com/ui/lms-learning-details/app/event/0cbafddd-4c31-4e8a-bce6-a12e895a4acf)**

 Packaging your software is one of the important steps in a software project to make it both findable and accessible.
 This course will provide you with an understanding of why and when packaging is useful, what different